radioactivetobi/pr_auditor/README.md

-Certainly!
-Below is the updated README in markdown format:

----

 # Audit Merged PRs Without Approved Reviews

 This script checks for merged pull requests without approved reviews in a GitHub repository or across all repositories of a GitHub organization.